YudisthiraPutra/DAA_QUIZ2/README.md

 ---
 ## Interface
-Berikut adalah interface dari CATOME game yang telah kami buat:
+Here is the interface of the CATOME game that we have created:

 ![Foto1](./foto1.png)